Green Homes 101

 - Far fewer natural resources are used in the construction of a green home.
 Many green building materials have significant recycled content.
 Some companies, for example, now make carpets and floor tiles from recycled tires and bottles.
 Green homes can also be constructed with salvaged materials from demolished buildings.
 Green homes use materials made from rapidly renewable materials, like bamboo, hemp, agrifibers, and soy-based products.
 And the use of wood that is certified by the Forest Stewardship Council helps promote socially and environmentally beneficial forestry practices.

-- Building a standard 2,500-square-foot home creates approximately 2 tons of construction waste that ends up in landfills.
+- Building a standard 2,500-square-foot home creates approximately two tons of construction waste that ends up in landfills.
 Construction of a green home, however, generates less waste—often much less.